teddysot/WebServer/Minesweeper/readme.txt

 ####**How to use**
 --------
-In this web page show the use of flex box in html5 and css by creating my bio
+In this web app, it is a basic of Minesweeper game app.